Megan Terry: New York City, The Open Theater, and Viet Rock

 Terry's most significant contribution to The Open Theater's growing repertoire of exercises was "transformation", in which the actors would improvise overheard dialogue in an effort to "transform" into characters coping with various situations.
 These exercises fueled Terry's work as she and the company produced such plays as Keep Tightly Closed in a Cool Dry Place at the Sheridan Square Playhouse and Gloaming, Oh My Darling at the Martinique Theater, both in 1965.
 The self-guided theatre experiments were cut short by the ensemble's outrage at the United States' decision to go to war with Vietnam.
 In protest, Terry and her ensemble began work on what would become Viet Rock:

 As the first rock musical to be written and performed in the United States, and the first play to address America's involvement in Vietnam, Viet Rock was a landmark production for both The Open Theater and Terry as a playwright.
 The collectively-created piece evolved from workshop improvisations in The Open Theater laboratory, with music by Marianne de Pury.
 The musical premiered off-off Broadway at La MaMa Experimental Theatre Club and had a preview run at the Yale Repertory Theatre before opening off-Broadway at the Martinique Theatre on November 10, 1966.

 Terry described Viet Rock as a "folk war movie" about the "futilities and irrelevancies" of war and the "nightmares, fantasies, regrets, terrors, confusions" of the Vietnam War.
 Viet Rock conveys "the bombardment of impressions we get from the mass media" along with firsthand testimonials about the war.
 Following the lives of seven soldiers on the front lines, the predominantly female cast juxtaposed intimate scenes, like a boy crawling on his belly and saying, "I can't wait till I get there and make a killing on the black market!" with actors performing up-tempo rock numbers like "Let's go gay with L.B.J.!"
 Similar to the "transformation" exercises done earlier in workshops, Viet Rock collected the personal stories of veterans and incorporated them into a satirical antiwar testimonial with a rock and roll soundtrack.
-Richard Schechner described Viet Rock as "Elizabethan in scope and tone" and compared the technique used by Open Theatre to that of Shakespeare.
+Richard Schechner described Viet Rock as "Elizabethan in scope and tone".
 Some praised the vigor of the play's social protest, while others did not.
 New York Times critic Walter Kerr called the musical "truly distressing" and "an essentially thoughtless from-the-gut-only noise."